jalabulajunx/LMStudioWebWrapper/README.md

 A web-based chat application that provides a multi-user interface for interacting with LM Studio's local LLMs.
 This application supports both general conversations and specialized music database queries, with real-time streaming responses and session management.

+## Note
+- The entire source code was written with Claude.ai
+- I used an extensive prompting to get the desired output
+- This is work-in-progress

 ## Features

 ### Core Functionality